Brice Matthews: Professional career

 The Houston Astros selected Matthews in the first round, with the 28th overall pick, in the 2023 Major League Baseball draft.
 On July 15, 2023, Matthews signed with the Astros for $2.4 million.

 Matthews made his professional debut with the Florida Complex League Astros and, after two games, was then assigned to the Fayetteville Woodpeckers.
 Over 35 games between the two teams, Matthew hit .208 with four home runs and 11 RBI.
 Matthews was assigned to the Asheville Tourists to begin 2024 and was promoted to the Corpus Christi Hooks and Sugar Land Space Cowboys during the season.
 He missed time during the season due to back spasms.
 In total for the 2024 season, Matthews played in 79 games, batting .265 with 15 home runs, 44 RBI, and 32 stolen bases.

 The Astros assigned Matthews to Sugar Land to open the 2025 season.
-On May 10, 2025, Matthews hit for the cycle, the first of his career in professional baseball.
+He appeared in a total of 112 games for the team and hit .260 with 17 home runs, 64 RBI, and 41 stolen bases.
+On May 10, he hit for the cycle, the first of his career in professional baseball.
 He led a 12–7 win over the Salt Lake Bees and the cycle was the second in Space Cowboys franchise history.
 He was selected to represent the Astros (alongside Alimber Santa) at the 2025 All-Star Futures Game at Truist Park.

 On July 11, 2025, the Astros selected Matthews' contract and promoted him to the major leagues for the first time.
 At the time of his promotion, he was batting .283 with ten home runs, 39 RBI, and 25 stolen bases over 73 games with Sugar Land.
 Matthews made his MLB debut that night as the club's starting second baseman versus the Texas Rangers at Daikin Park; he went 0-for-4 with three strikeouts.
-Matthews hit his first two major league home runs on July 21, against Zac Gallen and the Arizona Diamondbacks.
+Matthews hit his first two major league home runs on July 21 against Zac Gallen and the Arizona Diamondbacks.
+On August 1, the Astros optioned Matthews to Sugar Land.
+He made 42 at-bat's for the Astros during the season and hit .167 with four home runs and nine RBI.

+Matthews was named to Houston's Opening Day roster in 2026.
+On May 6, he hit his first career leadoff home run, off Tyler Glasnow of the Los Angeles Dodgers.
+On July 17, Matthews was placed on the 10-day injured list with a left knee sprain.
+He was subsequently transferred to the 60-day injured list on August 19.
+Matthews was activated and returned to play on September 19, but was then placed back on the injured list with left knee inflammation four days later, ending his 2026 season early.
+Across 84 games played for the Astros, he batted .201 with seven home runs and 22 RBI.